xtrinch/fcm-django/README.rst

 ------------

-To setup the development environment, simply do ``pip install -r requirements.txt`` To manually run the pre-commit hook, run `pre-commit run --all-files`.g
+To setup the development environment, simply do ``pip install -r requirements.txt`` To manually run the pre-commit hook, run `pre-commit run --all-files`.